 Age is the first risk factor.
 Diabetes is most commonly found in middle-aged to older cats.
 Another factor to consider is gender; diabetes is more frequently found in males and in neutered cats.
 Being overweight and having an inactive lifestyle can also contribute to the development of insulin resistance (type 2 diabetes).
 There is additional evidence that certain breeds (Burmese cats in particular) are more likely to develop diabetes.

-Diabetes can also be caused by another illness, when it is known as ‘secondary’ diabetes.
+Diabetes can also be caused by another illness, which is called ‘secondary’ diabetes.
 This can happen when a cat is being treated with steroids as a medication (known as steroid-induced diabetes), or due to a condition called Cushing Disease (formally known as hyperadrenocorticism) where the body itself produces too much steroid.
 Acromegaly (high growth hormone production) and pancreatitis (where the pancreas gets inflamed and cannot work properly) can also cause secondary diabetes.

 There is currently some discussion over whether high-carbohydrate diets increase the risk of diabetes.
 The domestic cat’s wild ancestors were carnivores; their prey consisted of mainly protein and minimal carbohydrate.
 It is thought that higher carbohydrate diets could be contributing to the increase in cases of diabetes.